Freshwater-Marine Interaction Accounting

 - Fragmentation of estuarine habitats

-The condition account should record opening and closing values for each selected variable, with reference conditions established using historical baselines (pre-disturbance state), minimally disturbed reference estuaries, or expert-defined targets, consistent with the approach described in SEEA EA Section 5.3.
-For estuarine systems, the reference condition for freshwater inflow-dependent variables should reflect the natural (pre-regulation) flow regime.
+Reference conditions should be established using historical baselines, minimally disturbed reference estuaries, or expert-defined targets (SEEA EA Section 5.3); for freshwater inflow-dependent variables, the reference should reflect the natural (pre-regulation) flow regime.

 | ECT Class | Variable | Unit | Reference Level | Opening Value | Closing Value | Change |